 For the Jayhawks, it was a disheartening start to the latest in a extensive string of conference losses -- six straight this season and the program's 27th consecutive overall dating back to 2010, the longest active league losing streak among FBS teams.

-Kansas used two quarterbacks, Jake Heaps and Montell Cozart.
-The Jayhawks tried different approaches, going heavy pass and heavy rush on some series.
+Kansas tried two quarterbacks, Jake Heaps and Montell Cozart.
+And the Jayhawks tried different approaches, going heavy pass and heavy rush on some series.
 Still, they struggled to produce yards or points, falling to 2-7 overall.

-The game swung for both sides immediately, when Gilbert took Kansas kicker Ron Doherty's opening boot at the goal line, headed for the left sideline and raced to the end zone, avoiding only one minor detour along the way.
+The game swung for both sides immediately, when Gilbert took Kansas kicker Ron Doherty's opening boot at the goal line, took off for the left sideline and raced to the end zone, avoiding only one minor detour along the way.

 It was Gilbert's sixth career kickoff return for a touchdown, the most among active players.
 It came, fittingly, with Barry Sanders in attendance for a 25-year celebration of his 1988 Heisman Trophy year -- which Sanders started with a season-opening kickoff return for a score.

 The Cowboys boosted their lead to 14-0 midway through the first quarter on a 3-yard touchdown by running back Desmond Roland.
 Cornerback Kevin Peterson set up that score, returning an interception of Heaps 38 yards to the Jayhawks 34.

 Kansas missed an opportunity to get on the board in the second quarter, wasting its longest offensive play of the season -- a 50-yard run on a reverse by running back Tony Pierson to the OSU 15.
 Three plays netted no yards and Doherty clanked a 32-yard field goal try off the left upright.